 The CDR Informant form is administered by a certified staff member while an informant, usually identified by the participant, is seated, in a quiet private area without the subject present, whether in the clinic or at home, LTC facility.
 No equipment is required for administration.
-In the event that the informant does not accompany the subject in person to stage 1, the CDR informant can be administered by the study nurse over the telephone, as is standard for this portion of the CDR; this generally shortens the duration of the clinic visit.
+The CDR informant (CDI) is administered by the psychometrist.